Schools & Programs

 by Lynette R. Eggers, MA, CRI, CPE & Laqueta Soule, CRI, CPE

-Certified and Participating Programs
+Approved and Participating Programs

-NCRA is not an accrediting agency, but all NCRA-certified programs are accredited by agencies recognized by the U.S. government.
+NCRA is not an accrediting agency, but all NCRA-approved programs are accredited by agencies recognized by the U.S. government.
 Each institution's transfer of credit policy is governed by the standards of the particular agencies accrediting that institution.

 Requirements & Standards

 General Requirements and Minimum Standards are established by the Council on Approved Student Education (CASE), part of the National Court Reporters Association.